 Many are the unregenerate public servants characterized by impurity who manifest such callous practices as revealed in and by their all-out quest for power!

 They will do anything, they will stoop to the lowest forms of sinfulness, unaffected by conscience in their lustful quest for power!
 Such is a broader application of the biblical meaning of the practice of every kind of impurity with greediness.

 In fact, the Greek word for greediness (pleonexia) is closely aligned with impurity.
 Both words carry the idea of “uninhibited lust for that which is wanted.”
 Sensuality, impurity, and greediness are all identifiable manifestations of unregenerate individuals who will use or bulldoze over others for selfish gain and the fulfillment of personal wantonness.
-Such is characteristic of the end result and pattern of those who continually reject God’s voice in their heart; this, my beloved friend, is where life leads when one repeatedly, consistently, and habitually rejects Christ.
+Such is characteristic of pattern and end result of those who continually reject God’s voice in their heart; this, my beloved friend, is where life leads when one repeatedly, consistently, and habitually rejects Christ.

 The ideas from the previous outline points of having given themselves over (IV.) and being excluded from the life of God (II.) are based on personal decisions to pursue debauchery.
-As a result, summarily, they are now incapable of salvation because they have themselves have cauterized their conscience toward the things of God.
+As a result, summarily, they are now incapable of salvation because they themselves have cauterized their conscience toward the things of God.

 Oh, my friend, I pray that you are not one of these!
 At the risk of sounding harsh and unloving, the phrase “throw the bums out” is an appropriate biblically based response as to how believers should treat such hardened individuals who now hold or seek public office.
 When politicians are motivated by such base, selfish attitudes, wherein they are in transactional benefit from things impure, for them to vote correctly now or in the future is obviously impossible.